Titanic (1997 film): Undersea footage

+Writing

 After filming the underwater shots, Cameron began writing the screenplay.
-He wanted to honor the people who died during the sinking, so he spent six months researching all of the Titanic's crew and passengers.
-"I read everything I could.
-I created an extremely detailed timeline of the ship's few days and a very detailed timeline of the last night of its life," he said.
-"And I worked within that to write the script, and I got some historical experts to analyze what I'd written and comment on it, and I adjusted it."
-He paid meticulous attention to detail, even including a scene depicting the Californians role in Titanic demise, though this was later cut.
-From the beginning of the shoot, they had "a very clear picture" of what happened on the ship that night.
-"I had a library that filled one whole wall of my writing office with Titanic stuff, because I wanted it to be right, especially if we were going to dive to the ship," he said.
-"That set the bar higher in a way – it elevated the movie in a sense.
+He wanted to honor the people who died, and spent six months researching the Titanic's crew and passengers.
+He created a detailed timeline of the events of the voyage and sinking and had it verified by historical experts.
+From the beginning of the shoot, the team had "a very clear picture" of what happened on the ship.
+Cameron said, "That set the bar higher in a way – it elevated the movie in a sense.
 We wanted this to be a definitive visualization of this moment in history as if you'd gone back in a time machine and shot it."

-Cameron was influenced in his crafting of the film by the 1958 British production A Night to Remember, which he had seen as a youth.
-He liberally copied some dialogue and scenes from that film, including the lively party of the passengers in steerage, and the musicians playing on the deck during the sinking of the ship.
+Cameron was influenced by the 1958 British film about the Titanic A Night to Remember which he had seen as a youth.
+He liberally copied some dialogue and scenes, including the lively party of the passengers in steerage, and the musicians playing on the deck during the sinking.

 Cameron felt the Titanic sinking was "like a great novel that really happened", but that the event had become a mere morality tale; the film would give audiences the experience of living the history.
-The treasure hunter Brock Lovett represented those who never connected with the human element of the tragedy, while the blossoming romance of Jack and Rose, Cameron believed, would be the most engaging part of the story: when their love is finally destroyed, the audience would mourn the loss.
+The treasure hunter Brock Lovett represented those who never connected with the human element of the tragedy.
+He believed that the romance of Jack and Rose would be the most engaging element: when their love is finally destroyed, the audience would mourn the loss.
 He said: "All my films are love stories, but in Titanic I finally got the balance right.
 It's not a disaster film.
 It's a love story with a fastidious overlay of real history."

-Cameron framed the romance with the elderly Rose to make the intervening years palpable and poignant.
-While Winslet and Stuart stated their belief that, instead of being asleep in her bed, the character dies at the end of the film, Cameron said that he would rather not reveal what he intended with the ending because "[t]he answer has to be something you supply personally; individually."
+Cameron created the character of the modern-day Rose, a survivor of the Titanic, to "see the present and the past" and "connects us in a way through history".
+He framed the romance with the elderly Rose to make the intervening years palpable and poignant.
+While Winslet and Stuart believed Rose dies at the end, Cameron said, "The answer has to be something you supply personally, individually."